lordofthejars/hoverfly-java/docs/pages/corefunctionality/spying.rst

 Spying
 ======

-In Spy mode, Hoverfly calls the real service if a request is not matched, otherwise, it will return the response from simulation.
+In Spy mode, Hoverfly calls the real service if a request is not matched, otherwise, it simulates.

+This mode allows you to spy on some of the endpoints of the services your test depends on, while letting other traffic to pass through.

 .. code-block:: java